hyl/Sigma/README.md

 1. Stick `server/server.js` on your server.
 2. Install Crypto with `sudo npm install crypto`
 3. Install cli-color with `sudo npm install cli-color`
+4. Install Express.js with `sudo npm install express`
+5. Install WebSocket with `sudo npm install websocket`
-4. Now run `sudo node server.js`.
+6. Now run `sudo node server.js`.
-5. Put `client/index.html` somewhere and make sure that the path in `client/js/app.js` matches that of your install location.
+7. Put `client/index.html` somewhere and make sure that the path in `client/js/app.js` matches that of your install location.
-6. Open `index.html` in your browser and give it a go with a friend.
+8. Open `index.html` in your browser and give it a go with a friend.